Understanding ST_Geometry vs WKB

 SELECT id FROM parcels WHERE ST_Intersects(geom_col, ST_MakePoint(-73.98, 40.75));

-The query planner recognizes native geometry types and pushes bounding box filters directly into the scan operator.
-WKB columns bypass this optimization, materializing full rows before spatial evaluation.
-For datasets exceeding 10M rows, this manifests as a 3–5x increase in peak memory and sustained CPU utilization.
+The query planner recognizes native GEOMETRY columns and pushes bounding box filters directly into the scan operator.
+BLOB columns bypass this optimization, materializing full rows before spatial evaluation.
+For datasets exceeding 10M rows, this manifests as a 3–5× increase in peak memory and sustained CPU utilization.

 Spatial Index Construction & Query Planning

-R-tree and H3 index builds require explicit coordinate extraction.
-Native geometry feeds directly into the index builder without intermediate serialization.
-When operating on WKB, DuckDB must materialize a temporary geometry column before index construction, doubling I/O during the build phase.
-Index granularity and node packing efficiency depend on pre-extracted coordinate buffers, as detailed in Spatial Indexing Internals.
+R-tree index builds require explicit coordinate extraction.
+Native GEOMETRY feeds directly into the R-tree builder without intermediate serialization.
+When operating on BLOB columns, you must materialize a GEOMETRY column first — the R-tree can only index GEOMETRY columns.

--- so add a plain column, populate it, then build an R-tree index.
+-- Promote a raw WKB BLOB column to native GEOMETRY, then build an R-tree index.

 ALTER TABLE parcels ADD COLUMN geom_col GEOMETRY;